 Davida nodded and smiled.
 “Can you see how outside-in you are on all these routines?
 You’re giving yourself these tasks so you can feel a certain way.
 And you know that’s not how we humans work.”

 A flash—instant recognition!
 It was like in one instant I discover that I am blind, and the very next instant my sight is restored.
-After three years studying and teaching the inside-out understanding, as well as becoming a Clarity Coach, I knew that a basic implication of the inside-out principles is that nothing in the outside world, whether an activity, person, or event, can create a feeling inside of us.
+After three years studying and teaching the inside-out understanding, as well as becoming a transformative coach, I knew that a basic implication of the inside-out principles is that nothing in the outside world, whether an activity, person, or event, can create a feeling inside of us.
 I almost laughed; once again I’d been caught in the misunderstanding– that what I was experiencing came from anything ‘out there,’ which included my eminently reasonable expectations.

 Davida and I sat silently, as the truth sank in.
 So obvious!
 So simple, and right in front of my nose!
 I looked back into my history of failed habits and routines.
 Always hoping for that good feeling of accomplishment, or pride in taking care of myself.
 But those feelings came from me, from the gift of thought, only and forever.

 I looked deeper inside for the true source of those cherished, elusive feelings, and began to experience a warm glow.
 It began as blush in my cheeks, crept down my chest and ribs and into my gut.
-It was very pleasant, unlike anything I’d ever experienced before.
+It was very pleasant, both familiar and unlike anything I’d ever experienced before.
 A nice feeling, as my teachers often say when describing the experience of insight.

 I looked into Davida’s eyes and felt her curiousity, but I couldn’t find words to describe what was happening.
 And then, from a quiet stillness inside, it occurred to me that what I was feeling was kindness.
 Kindness for me.
 Kindness from me, for me.